 - Dancing Down the Bones (experiential anatomy will appear in every workshop, and in several contexts)

 - Dancing on Your Path (often an environmental travel retreat theme)

-- Imagery and Myth (focusing movement imagery in dance and movement facilitation)
+- Imagery and Myth (focusing movement imagery in dance and bodywork)

-- Somatic Yoga (a broad category, applications of somatic practices to yoga)
+- Somatic Yoga (applications of somatic practices to yoga)

 - Land to Water Yoga (our developmental yoga, with book for home study)

-- Meditation in Motion (often includes butoh-influenced metamorphic dance)
+- Meditation in Motion (often includes metamorphic butoh dance)

-- Lessons in Somatic Kinesiology (with guidelines for home study – walking on air can be downloaded)
+- Lessons in Somatic Kinesiology (with guidelines for home study – walking on air can be downloaded from this site)